lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 Chapter 1.1 Retrieving the image
 =================================

 Before you install Lubuntu, you need to retrieve the correct image.
 Lubuntu supports AMD64 CPU types also known as 64-bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
 Lubuntu 22.04 is a Long Term Support release supported until 2025.
-Lubuntu 23.04 is supported until January 2023.
+Lubuntu 23.10 is supported until July 2024.

 LTS vs. Regular Releases
 ------------------------